-Single Discount Rate 2.63%. as of August 31, 2019 Aging Factors Based on plan specific experience discontinue coverage at age 65.
+Single Discount Rate 2.33% as of August 31, 2020 Aging Factors Based on plan specific experience assumed to discontinue coverage at age 65.

-Election Rates Normal Retirement: 65% participation prior to age 65 and health care benefits are included in the age-adjusted claim costs.
+Election Rates Normal Retirement: 65% participation prior to age 65 and health care benefits are included in the age-adjusted claims costs.

-50% after age 65.
-25% of pre-65 retirees are assumed to
+40% participation after age 65, 25% of pre-65 retirees are